markpalfreeman/life-lists/README.md

 Without further adieu...

-## To Do – Week of 11/09/2015
+## To Do – Week of 11/23/2015

-- [ ] Go to gym twice
+- [x] Setup Slack for Whiskey Collective
-- [ ] Write blog post about SWC, whiskey, and people
+- [ ] Read YDKJS #1
-- [x] Ask about remote work policy
+- [ ] Start a custom Slack bot in Whiskey Collective
+- [ ] Design a logo for Trust the Rooster